telerik/fiddler-everywhere-docs/compose-api-requests/api-requests-collections.md

 1. After the request is composed, click **Save**.
 Alternatively, to prevent overwriting an existing entry, choose **Save as**.

-1. Enter a request name and select the collection (folder) in which the request will be saved.
+1. Enter a request name and select the collection (folder) in which the request saves.
 Alternatively, you can create a new collection by clicking the folder icon to the right.

     ![Requests lists](../images/requests/requests-enter-name-and-folder.png)